Dr Jana Matthews | 2 min read |Busting seven myths about revenue, profitability and business growth

 Myth: Since profit goes into my pocket, I’m the only one affected if we aren’t profitable

-Some entrepreneurs do not understand that profit is what funds the development of new products, enables you to hire additional people, expand into new markets.
+Some CEOs do not understand that profit is what funds the development of new products, enables you to hire additional people, expand into new markets.
 Your company needs to be profitable in order to grow.

 Myth: Profitability is not important because I pay myself a salary